teenyHermitCrab/Bot_Slartibartfast/README.md

 - libraries .  list individually and point to a .zip

 ## Description
 Bot Slartibartfast hosts air quality sensors.
 It has a small TFT display for displaying values.
 Buttons next to display cycle the display modes.
-It also uploads data to Adafruit IO.
+Bot Slartibartfast also uploads data to Adafruit IO dashboard.

 #### display
 A small color TFT (240x135) display provides access to sensor values.